Madkonix/noss-lila-ui/README.md

-# Docker images ready to run lila
+# Running lila in a docker container

 This repository contains **Dockerfiles** to build containers ready to run [lila](https://github.com/ornicar/lila).